MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

-Using `Then`, this combinator could be used with pipeline
+Using `Then`, this combinator could be used with query
 composition:

     run(OneTo(6) >> Then(FirstHalf))